 What Is a Conventional Loan?

-A conventional loan is a mortgage from a private lender that isn’t insured by a government agency such as the Federal Housing Administration, Department of Veterans Affairs, or Department of Agriculture.
-Conventional loans typically cost less than FHA loans, and don’t always require mortgage insurance.
-However, conventional loans also have stricter eligibility requirements, so they can be more difficult to get.
+A conventional loan is a mortgage from a private lender that is not insured by a government agency such as the Federal Housing Administration, Veterans Affairs, or the Department of Agriculture.

 How does a conventional mortgage work?

 A conventional loan is, like most mortgages, used to buy or refinance a home.
 The loan is a contract stating that the lender will advance money for the borrower to buy a home, and the borrower will repay the loan — along with interest — following a regular schedule of payments.
 If the borrower fails to pay as agreed, the lender can foreclose on the loan and sell the property to recoup its costs.

 Lenders offer a range of conventional mortgage rates, repayment terms, and other features that depend on the specific lender, the property, and the borrower’s financial situation and personal preferences.
 They are prohibited from discriminating against borrowers based on race, color, religion, national origin, sex, marital status, age, or participation in income assistance programs.
 By law, mortgage approval decisions must be based on factors such as credit history, income, and existing debts.

 The interest rate offered on a conventional mortgage depends on several factors, including the borrower’s credit score and down payment.
 The mortgage interest rate is important in determining the total cost to borrow.

 The primary characteristic of conforming loans is they are within the Federal Housing Finance Agency’s maximum loan amount.
 The FHFA sets a limit each year for home loans throughout the United States.
 A higher limit is set for certain counties where market prices for homes are more expensive.